J. A. G. Acke: Önningeby colony and marriage

 He went to Åland in 1886 and became a member of the Önningeby colony, a Swedish-Finnish artists' colony that existed from roughly 1886 to 1914.
-The founder was the Finnish painter Victor Westerholm.
+The founder was the Finnish painter Victor Westerholm, with whom he established close, life-long friendship.
 He painted prolifically there and engaged with the other artists, who saw him as an odd, energetic and humorous person.
-However, the artists all shared a disdain for the prevailing Academic style and the Düsseldorf School, taking their inspiration from naturalism and Impressionism.
+However, the artists all shared a disdain for the prevailing academic style and the Düsseldorf School, taking their inspiration from naturalism and Impressionism.
 Again, unlike the others, he would paint en plein aire in the winter.
+He visited the colony till 1892, and the years of his participating are considered the liveliest period in the colony's history.

 In 1887, he met his future wife Eva Maria Topelius in Önningeby but, originally, they remained just friends.
 When his relationship with Anna Wengberg, another Swedish artist who painted in Önningeby, began to unravel, he married Topelius in 1891.
 Her father was the Finnish-Swedish writer Zachris Topelius.